welton5532/ESP32-S3-Chinese-Traditional-LED-Matrix/README.md

 ### A. `platformio.ini` (Project Settings)

-You MUST use these settings to enable the 8MB Octal PSRAM.
+MUST use these settings to enable the 8MB Octal PSRAM.

 ```ini
 [env:esp32-s3-devkitc-1]